Properties and characteristics

 → The Variation group function window opens.

-→ The action will be added to the lower part of the window.
+→ The action is added to the lower part of the window.

 6. Select the properties that should be linked to the variations.